Ome Henk (Uncle Henk) is a Dutch comedy series, released in the format of audio plays on CD, but also featured in a series of DVDs and comic strips.

 - Koos Korswagen: Henk's Corrupt Corporate Executive record manager.
 He set up Henk's musical contract in such a way that he gets all the money, while Henk gets nothing.

-- The Narrator: A cranky narrator who sometimes lampshades the absurdity of it all.
+- The Narrator: A cranky Interactive Narrator who sometimes lampshades the absurdity of it all.
 He can even get into verbal fights with characters when he dislikes where the story is going.

-- Tjabbe Tjipsma: An inventor living in Biggenveen who is hard to understand due to a combination of speaking in a mumbling tone, Techno Babble and a thick accent.
+- Tjabbe Tjibsma: An inventor living in Biggenveen who is hard to understand due to a combination of mumbling Techno Babble and a thick accent.
 A parody of the late real-life Dutch scientist Chriet Titulaer.

 Provides the examples of: